-One of the longest reigning fashion atelier’s has landed at Coggles.
-Founded by Pierre Balmain, luxury label Balmain has been adding to the fashion archives since 1945, revolutionising Paris couture alongside the likes of Christian Dior and Balenciaga.
-Feminine details, couture designs and bold fabrics all contribute to Balmain’s signature style, capturing attention across the globe.
+Balmain is one of the longest reigning fashion atelier’s in the history of couture.
+Founded by Pierre Balmain, the luxury label has been adding to the fashion archives since 1945, revolutionising Paris couture alongside the likes of Christian Dior and Balenciaga.
+Feminine details, couture designs and bold fabrics all contribute to the brands signature style, capturing attention across the globe.
 At a time where utilitarian and regimented fashion was the norm, Pierre’s designs skyrocketed in popularity after glamorous Hollywood actresses such as Brigitte Bardot and Katharine Hepburn became transfixed with the brand in the 1950’s.
 Join us as we take you on a guided tour through the Balmain history.